Byron/prodash/crosstermion/README.md

 * **flume-async**
    * activates 'flume/async'
    * note that 'flume/select' is always active, as it is just a few lines of code without any additional dependencies
+* **color**
+   * Add support for `ansi_term` based conditional coloring.
+The crate is small, to the point and allows zero-copy drawing of bytes and UTF-8 string, while supporting Windows 10 as well.